 Targeting Mesotrypsin in Breast, Prostate, Pancreatic and Lung Cancers

-Mesotrypsin, encoded by the PRSS3 gene, is a human serine protease whose upregulation has been implicated in promoting tumor progression.
-Mesotrypsin inhibitors could offer valuable tools for deciphering the pathological role of this enzyme and could also form the basis for novel therapeutic strategies targeting mesotrypsin.
+Mesotrypsin, encoded by the PRSS3 gene, is a human serine protease whose upregulation has been linked to promoting tumor progression.
+Mesotrypsin inhibitors could offer valuable tools for deciphering the pathological role of this enzyme.
+These inhibitors also could form the basis of novel therapeutic strategies targeting mesotrypsin.

-Dr. Radisky's Proteases in Cancer Laboratory is developing mesotrypsin inhibitors and evaluating their therapeutic potential in preclinical models of breast cancer, pancreatic cancer, prostate cancer and lung cancer.
+Our lab is developing mesotrypsin inhibitors and evaluating their therapeutic potential in preclinical models of multiple cancers.

 Mesotrypsin inhibitors could offer a new approach to slowing cancer cell malignant growth, invasion and metastasis.